Wve-program/Mini-Project01/gitcommands.md

      $git commit --amend

 This command rewrites the very last commit that was made.
-Git will rewrite the last commit and replace it with the newlyamended one.
+Git will rewrite the last commit and replace it with the newly amended one.

+   **Merge**

+   *Merge* it is a command that will combine multiple commits that were made together. *$git merge* will combine two branches together.
+If you have two branches that are looking to be merged the following commands are used:

+     $git checkout master
+     $git merge feature

+The commands that are shown here state the following; Git Checkout focuses on the branch that will receive the merge while git merge feature is the branch that will be merged into the master.

+   **Checkout**

+   *Checkout*